Multichannel customer service: all you need to know and more

 - Customers have to repeat themselves too often

 - Your employees don't recognize the customers' value

-- Customers can’t reach your organization via their favorite channels
+- Customers can't reach your organization via their favourite channels

 Luckily, these are all issues that can be tackled way easier by using the right multichannel customer service software.

 Which are the most important multichannel customer service channels?